Generic Name: efavirenz (e FAV ir enz)

 high cholesterol or triglycerides; or

 Do not use efavirenz if you are pregnant.
 It could harm the unborn baby.
-Use two forms of birth control, including a barrier form (such as a condom or diaphragm with spermicide gel) while you are taking efavirenz, and for at least 12 weeks after your treatment ends.
+Use two forms of birth control, including a barrier form (such as a condom or diaphragm with spermicide gel) while you are taking efavirenz, and for at least 12 weeks after your last dose.
 Tell your doctor if you become pregnant during treatment.

 Hormonal contraception (birth control pills, injections, implants, skin patches, and vaginal rings) may not be effective enough to prevent pregnancy while you are taking efavirenz.